akandola96/Ab_Subgroup_Assignment/EXAMPLE.md

 2) Run the *data_extractor* function on the CSV file produced from step 1 to extract FASTA formatted query sequences: `data_extractor('abysis.csv','mus musculus','T6','windows','queries.fasta')`

-Extracts queries into FASTA format
+-Extracts queries into FASTA format
-Removes spaces within the file
+-Removes spaces within the file
-Removes short sequences of length < 21
+-Removes short sequences of length < 21
-Removes sequences missing residues in their N-terminus
+-Removes sequences missing residues in their N-terminus
-Removes duplicates using SeqKit
+-Removes duplicates using SeqKit
-Converts output of SeqKit step into a more human readable format
+-Converts output of SeqKit step into a more human readable format
 The 'T6' refers to use of the placeholder approach. 'windows' refers to use of a windows operating system.
 This will produce a FASTA formatted queries file